Town planning process

 It is possible to appeal the decision to the Helsinki Administrative Court and further to the Supreme Administrative Court.

-If nobody appeals against the decision to approve the town plan, it enters into force when the time for appeal has passed and the entry into force has been officially announced (in the papers Länsiväylä and Hufvudstadsbladet).
+If nobody appeals against the decision to approve the town plan, it enters into force when the time for appeal has passed and the entry into force has been officially announced on Kaavakuulutukset.

 Appeals against the decision to approve the plan will be heard in the Administrative Court.
-If the appeals are dismissed, the town plan enters into force when the finality of the court decision and thus the entry into force of the town plan has been officially announced.
+If the appeals are dismissed, the town plan enters into force when the finality of the court decision and thus the entry into force of the town plan has been officially announced on Kaavakuulutukset.